 Southwest Electric participates with other electric cooperatives in Mississippi in an annual Youth Leadership Program designed for high school juniors.
 The Program, now in its 35th year, is sponsored by the Electric Cooperatives of Mississippi.
 Southwest Electric has participated in the Program for 34 years.
 The Program is designed to provide students with an opportunity to learn about rural electrification, how and why cooperatives operate and how electricity is distributed, in addition to sharpening their leadership skills.

 The Youth Leadership Program is open to junior class members in high schools located within Southwest Electric’s service area.
-Each high school can select up to three representatives to participate in Cooperative University.
+Each high school can select up to two students to participate in Cooperative University.
 The Program is also open to homeschool students.

 Students must be able to attend the following:

 Cooperative University is a day where each school is represented by at least one student.
 A counselor or teacher from each school is invited to attend.
 Each student is expected to attend the all-day event in its entirety.
 The day consists of speakers, games and a hands-on learning project.
 Registration begins at 8:30 a.m. and the day concludes by 2:30 p.m.
 Lunch is served and a t-shirt is provided.
 Students are encouraged to wear long pants and closed-toe shoes.